Evander Holyfield vs. Mike Tyson II

-Evander Holyfield vs. Mike Tyson II, billed as the Sound and the Fury and afterwards infamously referred to as The Bite Fight, was a professional boxing match contested between Evander Holyfield and Mike Tyson on June 28, 1997, for the WBA Heavyweight Championship.
+Evander Holyfield vs. Mike Tyson II, billed as The Sound and the Fury and afterwards infamously referred to as The Bite Fight, was a professional boxing match contested between the champion Evander Holyfield and the challenger Mike Tyson on June 28, 1997, for the WBA World Heavyweight Championship.
 It achieved notoriety as one of the most bizarre fights in boxing history after Tyson bit off a part of Holyfield's ear.
 Tyson was disqualified from the match and lost his boxing license, though it was later reinstated.